cisagov/ScubaGear/PowerShell/ScubaGear/baselines/removedpolicies.md

 A list of approved IP addresses for sending mail SHALL be maintained.
 - _Removal date:_ May 2024
 - _Removal rationale:_ MS.EXO.2.1v1 is not a security configuration that can be audited and acts as a step in implementation of policy MS.EXO.2.2.
 Having the list of approved IPs will be added as a part of implementation of policy MS.EXO.2.2 and removed as a policy in the baseline.

+#### MS.EXO.8.3v1
+The selected DLP solution SHOULD offer services comparable to the native DLP solution offered by Microsoft.
+- _Removal date:_ April 2026
+- _Removal rationale:_

+#### MS.EXO.9.2v1
+The attachment filter SHOULD attempt to determine the true file type and assess the file extension.
+- _Removal date:_ April 2026
+- _Removal rationale:_

+#### MS.EXO.9.4v1
+If a third-party filtering solution is used, it SHOULD offer services comparable to Microsoft Defender's Common Attachment Filter.
+- _Removal date:_ April 2026
+- _Removal rationale:_

+#### MS.EXO.11.2v1
+User warnings, comparable to the user safety tips included with EOP, SHOULD be displayed.
+- _Removal date:_ April 2026
+- _Removal rationale:_

+#### MS.EXO.11.3v1
+The phishing protection solution SHOULD include an AI-based phishing detection tool comparable to EOP Mailbox Intelligence.
+- _Removal date:_ April 2026
+- _Removal rationale:_

 #### MS.EXO.17.2v1
 Microsoft Purview Audit (Premium) logging SHALL be enabled for ALL users.